moh-299/z/README.md

 ## store architecture

 ### component dependencies

-Most os componenets are separated from each other.The most common dependency is Data Abstraction Layer (DAL).
+Most os componenets are separated from each other.The most common dependency is `Data Abstraction Layer (DAL)`.Dal is abridge of some connector (for now firebase connector)